tducasse/react-component-boilerplate/README.md

 yarn build:watch
 ```

-This command will automatically transpile the code in `lib/` to `build/` on every change/
+This command will automatically transpile the code in `lib/` to `build/` on every change, basically providing what we could call "hot-rebuild".

+You can use it while the library is linked through **npm link** and being used in another app, to get "hot-reload"!

+Once you're done testing, you can use `yarn unlink` the same way to remove the symbolic link to your library.

+### Publishing your library

+First, you'll have to create an account on [npm](https://www.npmjs.com/).

+From the command-line, type `yarn login` and enter your credentials.

+Then, when you're ready to publish your library (check that your package.json is complete before!), just run `yarn publish`, enter your password, and go check that it's available on the npm website!

+You can also add it into a new project by doing `yarn add your_library_name`, or see all the info in the npm registry with `yarn info your_library_name`.

+Have fun building new React components!